AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/microsoft-365-email-modules.md

 # Microsoft Office 365 Email

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 In order to use Office 365 Email with Adobe Workfront Fusion, it is necessary to have an Office 365 account.
 You can create one at www.office.com.

-For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 After you grant consent, you are redirected back to the Workfront Fusion administration page where you can continue creating your scenario.